-If you hold section 1250 property longer than 1 year, the additional depreciation is the excess of actual depreciation adjustments over the depreciation figured using the straight line method.
-For a list of items treated as depreciation adjustments, see Depreciation and amortization under Depreciation Recapture on Personal Property, earlier.
+If you hold section 1250 property longer than one year, the additional depreciation is the excess of actual depreciation adjustments over the depreciation figured using the straight line method.
+For a list of items treated as depreciation adjustments, see Depreciation and amortization under Section 1245 Property, earlier.